LOADING ...

 Bắt đầu làm bài nào

-With a cane that he around his diamond ring finger
+With a cane that he twirled around his diamond ring

-And the were brought in and his weapon took from him
+And the cops brought in and his weapon took from him

-As they rode him in custody to the station
+As they him in custody down to the station

 Oh, but you who